"Doctor Kane, I presume?"

 In the summer of 2013, the USNA Museum was fortunate enough to have a volunteer, Mr. George Sherry, who was skilled in Graphic Design and Visual Arts.
 Mr. Sherry provided his skill and expertise to aid in the curation and preservation of our glass slide collection.
 The digital images he has created enable us to share the collection and use the images without damaging the artifacts.
 Below is an example of Mr. Sherry's work.

-On the left is an example of how the slides came to us, and on the right the results of the efforts Mr. Sherry put into creating a usable digital copy of the images.
+The first image is an example of how the slides came to us, and on the following image shows the results of the efforts Mr. Sherry put into creating a usable digital copy of the images.